AAUW’s Equity Network — An Inclusive Community with One Goal: Equity for All

 AAUW Ohio’s Officers

-Contact information is posted on the Branch Resources page and in national’s MSD, select State Officers, 2020-2021.
+Contact information is posted on the Branch Resources page and in the nation’s MSD, select State Officers, 2020-2021.

 Finance Officers Guide